 It was time for me to contact Hertz and see if we could put an end to this fiasco.

 I reached out to our executive contacts at Hertz and explained Heather’s months-long battle.
-And I pointed out that per her contract, the company owed her a refund for the days that she did not use.
-I even provided a copy of the relevant part of the agreement.
+I pointed out that per her contract, the company owed her a refund for the days that she did not use, and I shared a copy of the relevant part of the agreement.

 A few days later, (mostly) good news finally came for Heather.
 Our executive contact explained that her team had reviewed the case and determined that:

 I have confirmed that Ms. Steele has been removed from the Do Not Rent list by our Customer Care team.
 In taking a closer look at what happened, it appears that Ms. Steele was provided incorrect information regarding the refund for the unused rental days.

 It is not our policy to provide refunds for unused days per our terms and conditions for pre-paid rentals.
 Our records indicate Ms. Steele disputed the charge with her credit card company, which provided a refund for the charge.
 Due to this, Hertz did not collect the funds; therefore, the amount was put in collections.
 I can confirm the collection claim is now closed, and we will not attempt to collect.Hertz executive contact